nirucon/nirucon-alpi/README.md

    - Sets up essential system optimizations and updates.

 2. **Essential Package Installation**
-   - Installs core packages like `xorg`, `lxappearance`, and `picom`.
+   - Installs core packages like `xorg` and some more of my needed applications and tools.
-   - Adds additional tools from AUR.
+   - Adds additional applications from AUR.

 3. **Optional Applications**
    - Provides options to install various categories of applications: